A Plant so Powerful It Can Stop Bullets

 Rhodiola is what’s known as an adaptogen.

-Adaptogens are herbs that can help boost the function of your immune system and help regulate hormone levels of the adrenal system.
+Adaptogens are herbs that can help boost the function of your immune system and help keep hormone levels of the adrenal system balanced.
 They are presently being studied with vigor because of the promise they show in helping the body cope with internal and external stress.

 And Rhodiola is one of the most well-known, and highest-functioning adaptogens out there.